fork-the-law/hancock/README.md

 Endorsers will be shown here, with some automatic initial ranking algorithm adjusted by the team to promote key supporters.

-A limited private space may be available here for promotion strategy discussions.
-No links will be functional and no advanced functionality will be available in this space.
+For the free project space, a limited private space may be available here for promotion strategy discussions.
+No links will be functional and no advanced functionality will be available in this area.

 ## Project Merge

 For particularly contentious topics, we anticipate many copies of the same statute will be edited at once.
 People will disagree, or hold their ideas exclusive and start their own project.
 We focus on encouraging people working on similar projects to build real consensus, not just compromise, for the greater good of their efforts.
-The benefits of unification should greatly outweigh divisiveness.
+The benefits of unification should greatly outweigh divisiveness, as it does in the real world.

 As an advanced feature, to achieve a greater consensus, we will have a merge process that will enable projects to combine to form one cohesive whole.
 Administrators of each project will be able to identify their differences and discuss how they can bring them together, working through the merge process in a thoughtful manner.

-Although this is a goal, we don't anticipate the need for this function in the initial rollout.
+Although this is a goal, we don't anticipate the need for this function in the initial phase.
 We will be building our data structures and work flows to enable this in the future.

 ## Generating the Bill

-Promotion should begin long before the text of the code has been solidified with the editor, so the bill finalization will likely come at some point in the middle of the process.
+Promotion should begin long before the text of the code has been solidified with the editor, so the bill text finalization will likely come at some point in the middle of the process.
 Once everyone has agreed that the text is what they'd like to see, then they commit their changes and the text will no longer be editable.
 Once frozen, a bill will be automatically generated suitable for presenting to the selected congressmen for submission.

 If the text needs further changes then a new version of the editor may be opened, based either on the original statute or the previously edited bill and the process may be repeated.